-There were no soft commission arrangements affecting the Fund during the years ended 30 June 2022 or 30 June 2021.
+There were no soft commission arrangements affecting the Fund during the year ended 30 June 2023 (2022: \$nil).

 13 FINANCIAL INSTRUMENTS AND ASSOCIATED RISK

 Risk Factors

 The Fund's activities expose them to a variety of financial risks: market risk (including currency risk, interest rate risk and price risk), credit risk, liquidity risk and operational risk.
 The Fund's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Fund's financial performance.